pxrpl/blog/src/posts/the-simpler-life-of-my-blog.md

 ---

-title: New site, new times
+title: The simpler life of my blog

 date: 2023-05-27